Second law of thermodynamics in closed quantum many-body systems: Infinite-observable macroscopic thermal equilibrium

 \begin{example}[ Typical sequence of METTS represents iMATE, informal version of Proposition~\ref{proposition:METTS_Justification_Decay_pL}] We choose $i_L\in\{0,1,...,D^N-1\}$ according to the probability distribution $P(i_L)/Z$ and define $\rho_L=\ket{\phi(i_L)}\bra{\phi(i_L)}$ for each $L\in\mathbb{N}$.
 Under a reasonable assumption for the canonical Gibbs state $\rho_{L}^{\mathrm{can}}(\beta|H_L)$ (See Assumption~\ref{assumption:GibbsState_Concentration}.), we can show that the sequence of states $(\rho_L)_{L\in\mathbb{N}}$ satisfies $(\rho_L)_{L\in\mathbb{N}}\maceq\bigl(\rho_{L}^{\mathrm{can}}(\beta|H_L)\bigr)_{L\in\mathbb{N}}$ with probability $1$.

 \end{example}

 On the other hand, METTS are in general not locally uniform (see Def.~\ref{definition:LocallyUniform} for a precise definition) and thus excluded from MITE.

 The following second and third examples of iMATE contain no random variables (in contrast to METTS, which contains $i_L$ as a random variable).
-Since the finite temperature case is technically cumbersome, we first give an example at infinite temperature, $\beta = 0$: \begin{example}[ Infinite temperature iMATE without random variables, informal version of Proposition~\ref{proposition:NonMITE_MacroEqState}] For simplicity, we consider a one-dimensional spin-$1/2$ system.
-We construct a state $\ket{\psi_L}$ by spatially arranging $N/2$ spins in $\ket{0}$ and $N/2$ spins in $\ket{1}$ in an appropriate order such that the spatial average of the expectation value of any $\ell$-local observable is proportional to its trace.
+Since the finite temperature case is technically cumbersome, we first give an example at infinite temperature, $\beta = 0$: \begin{example}[ Infinite temperature iMATE without random variables, informal version of Proposition~\ref{proposition:NonMITE_MacroEqState}] For simplicity, we consider a one-dimensional spin-$1/2$ system ($d=1,D=2$) with $L=n2^n$ for some $n\in\mathbb{N}$.
+We construct a state $\ket{\psi_L}$ by taking the tensor product of the computational basis vectors on consecutive $n$ sites, $\ket{i}$ $(i=0,1,...,2^n-1)$.
+This structure of $\ket{\psi_L}$ guarantees that the spatial average of the expectation value of any $\ell$-local observable in $\ket{\psi_L}$ is proportional to the trace of that observable because $\ell\ll n$.
 Then, the sequence of states $(\rho_L)_{L\in\mathbb{N}}$ given by $\rho_L=\ket{\psi_L}\bra{\psi_L}$ is macroscopically equivalent to the sequence of maximally mixed state, $(\rho_L)_{L\in\mathbb{N}}\maceq (I_{\Lambda_L}/2^N)_{L\in\mathbb{N}}$, which means it represents iMATE at inverse temperature $\beta=0$ for any Hamiltonian. \end{example}

 Note that the expectation values of Pauli-$z$ operators $\sigma_{j}^{z}$ in $\ket{\psi_L}$ depend on the site, and hence, this state does not represent MITE described by a translation-invariant Hamiltonian.